gaverhae/blog/blog/content/md/posts/2021-02-21-bash-redirections.md

 In this case we have created file descriptor 3 just to hold the data that was associated with `stdout` so we can swap `stdout` and `stderr`.

+At this point, you may be wondering: if `>` creates a write-only file descriptor and `<` creates a read-only one, wouldn't it also be useful to have a way to create a read-write file descriptor?
+If so, you're in luck.
+Sort of.
+Bash does have a way to create a read-write file descriptor, using the `<>` operator, which takes the same arguments using the same syntax as the other two.
+I've never had a use for it, though, so I'm not entirely sure about how useful it is.

 Finally, because the form `>file 2>&1` is so common, there is a shorthand for
 it: `>&file` (where `file` is not a number nor a dash).
 Or `&>file`; both are equivalent.